 Some people experience hair loss in the form of patchy or round bald spots on the scalp, beard, or brows.
 Your skin may become painful or itchy before the hair starts to fall out.

 Large patches of scaling all over the scalp

 This is due to fungus overgrowth.
 Broken hair shafts, scalp redness, swelling, and occasionally oozing may also be present.

 Hair loss can occur all over your body as a result of underlying medical conditions or due to recent medical treatments, such as chemotherapy for cancer.
 The hair usually regrows.
 We have another article about hair regrowth after chemo.

 Hair loss occurs when new hair does not replace lost hair and is typically caused by one or more of the following factors:

 Hereditary hair loss that coincides with the aging process is one of the most common causes of hair loss.
-Androgenic alopecia, female and male-pattern baldness are all titles that have been used for this type of hair loss.
+Androgenic alopecia, female-pattern alopecia, and male-pattern baldness are all titles that have been used for this type of hair loss.
 Men typically experience a receding hairline and bald spots, while women experience thinning hair along the crown of the scalp.

 Hormonal fluctuations and medical conditions